Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 WriteMask(0, new int[2]{1,2});
 ```

+If you are looking for an example project where this is implemented, our [Gridworld](https://github.com/Unity-Technologies/ml-agents/blob/master/Project/Assets/ML-Agents/Examples/GridWorld/Scripts/GridAgent.cs#L39) example environment uses action masking.

 Notes:

 - You can call `WriteMask` multiple times if you want to put masks on multiple